ysndr/MSc-Thesis/chapter/methodology.md

 It distinguishes between declarations (`let` bindings, function parameters, records) and variable usages.
 Any other kind of structure, for instance, primitive values (Strings, numbers, boolean, enumerations), is recorded as `Structure`.

-To separate the phases of the elaboration of the linearization in a type-safe, the implementation is based on type-states[@typestate].
+To separate the phases of the elaboration of the linearization in a type-safe way, the implementation is based on type-states[@typestate].
 Type-states were chosen over an enumeration bases approach for the additional flexibility they provide to build a generic interface.
 Thanks to the generic interface, the adaptions to Nickel to integrate NLS are expected to have almost no influence on the runtime performance of the language in an optimized build.